CEREC Crowns and Bridges

 - The crowns are designed in the office and can be beautify customized and even custom stained during you visit!

-- Crown designs are computerized and thus are always available if the CEREC crown is broken and needs to be fabricated a new.
+- Tooth crown designs are computerized and thus are always available if the CEREC tooth crown is broken and needs to be fabricated a new.

 - A variety of materials are available and are individually chosen for the needs of the patient.